 Try this workout

-Carry out every exercises with only 15 seconds rest between each one.
+Carry out every exercise with only 15 seconds rest between each one.
 At the end of the full workout rest for two minutes then repeat.
 Complete the whole series of exercises three times.

 Note: The majority of exercises focus on good form and controlled movements, not speed.